andmos/Coffee/PourOver.md

 * Allow the coffee to drip through the filter and in to the coffee maker (should take 2 -3 minutes).
 * Remove the filter when the filter has stopped dripping.
 * Allow the coffee to cool for 4-5 minutes before serving.

+## Chemex / Bodum Pour Over - Iced coffee

+* Ca. 466 gr/ 466 ml water
+* Ca. 50 gr freshly grinded filter groud coffee
+* Ca. 234 gr ice

+### Intro
+The Chemex is great for making a batch of iced coffee.
+Remember to moisten the filter and clean the coffee maker.

+### Instructions

+* Add the ice to the coffee maker.
+* Wet a paper filter and put in the coffee maker.
+* Add the coffee to the filter.
+* Pour the hot water (all 466gr/466 ml, there is no need for bloom here) evenly over the grounds in a slow and spiral fashion.
+Allow 10 to 15 seconds go when the water covers all the coffee before doing another spiral pour.
+* Remove the filter when it's done dripping.
+* Add some ice cubes to a class and pour.